Wrexham Cemetery: Mortuary

-The cemetery's mortuary is set at a right angle and above the level with Ruabon Road, on the western side of the cemetery's entrance gates, and can be reached through double-boarded gates in the cemetery wall.
-The mortuary has an associated forecourt bounded by simple concrete retaining walls and railings on the upper, north side, with concrete steps leading to the forecourt from the double-boarded gates.
+The cemetery mortuary is situated at a right angle to, and raised above the level of, Ruabon Road, on the western side of the cemetery entrance gates.
+It is reached through double-boarded gates set into the cemetery wall.
+The mortuary is approached across an associated forecourt, bounded on the upper, north side by plain concrete retaining walls and railings, to which concrete steps lead down from the double-boarded gates.

-The building is a brick structure with a single-storey.
-Its roof is made of diamond-pattern slates, although some were replaced with similar asbestos-cement slates.
-The building's front faces east, while the north gable end and western rear walls of the building are built into a steep slope.
-The building's openings have cambered brick heads and its windows have stone sills.
-The building's front has a doorway on its left, possibly double doors, and a two-pane sash window to its right, although missing the lower sash.
-Both the doorway and the window were protected by steel shutters when inspected by Cadw.
-There was a single small window at the southern gable end.
+The building is a single-storey brick structure.
+Its roof is covered in diamond-pattern slates, although some of these have been replaced with similar asbestos-cement substitutes.
+The front of the building faces east, while the north gable end and the western rear wall are built into a steep slope.
+All the openings have cambered brick heads, and the windows are furnished with stone sills.
+The front elevation contains a doorway on the left, possibly originally fitted with double doors, and a two-pane sash window to the right, from which the lower sash is now missing.
+At the time of the Cadw inspection, both the doorway and the window were protected by steel shutters.
+A single small window pierces the southern gable end.

-The building's interior comprises two rooms.
-The first room, accessed from its entrance, contains two coffin slabs on brick bases, located against the room's corners.
-While the other room contains a ceramic mortuary slab, with a drain hole, and attached to the wall is a ceramic double-basin.
-The interior's floor is made of concrete with integral draining gullies.
-Cadw attributed its listed designation to it being a rare example of a mid-20th century mortuary that was very-well preserved and associated with World War II.
+The interior of the building is divided into two rooms.
+The first, entered directly from the main entrance, contains two coffin slabs supported on brick bases, positioned in the corners of the room.
+The second room houses a ceramic mortuary slab, complete with a drain hole, and a ceramic double-basin fixed to the wall.
+The floor throughout is of concrete, with integral drainage gullies.
+Cadw attributed its decision to list the building to its being a rare and remarkably well-preserved example of a mid-20th-century mortuary associated with World War II.

-It was built in the 1930s, and while on the grounds of the cemetery, it was not directly associated with it.
-The mortuary instead served the Wrexham and East Denbighshire War Memorial Hospital, with many fatalities from World War II being taken to the mortuary, including both British and enemy aircrew.
-After the war, the mortuary was apparently closed, with the building disused since.
-The mortuary was largely forgotten, until it was rediscovered in 2019.
+The mortuary was constructed in the 1930s.
+Although it stands within the cemetery grounds, it was not directly associated with the cemetery itself, having been built to serve the Wrexham and East Denbighshire War Memorial Hospital.
+Many of the fatalities from World War II, including both British and enemy aircrew, were taken there.
+After the war, the mortuary was apparently closed, and the building has remained disused ever since.
+It was largely forgotten until its rediscovery in 2019.